adafruit/Wippersnapper_Boards/README.md

-# BlinkaConnect_Boards
+# Wippersnapper_Boards
-Hardware specification and boards for BlinkaConnect.
+Hardware specification and boards for Wippersnapper.

-This repository, its contents, and the BlinkaConnect hardware specification is a ***work in progress and subject to change***.
+This repository, its contents, and the Wippersnapper hardware specification is a ***work in progress and subject to change***.

 # Introduction
-This README.md specifies the hardware definition model for internet-of-things hardware compatible with BlinkaConnect.
+This README.md specifies the hardware definition model for internet-of-things hardware compatibility with Wippersnapper.

 # Repository Contents